| Home | Painting Gallery | Poetry section | Story Section | Novel Section | Essays |

 and I am too shy to get the few I write neatly typed.

-Pearls and beads ,in dreams ,running down the drains
+Pearls and beads ,in dreams

 From head down the hairs streaming in trains